Our family has been richly blessed through the use of the Classical Conversations program.

 If you want to add more depth to your CC topics, check out these blogs which list internet (and other) resources that coincide with your CC studies week-by-week:

-Half-a-hundred Acre Wood – Awesome blog which FREELY includes A TON of links to instantly supplement your CC studies!
+Half-a-hundred Acre Wood – Fantastic blog which FREELY includes A TON of links to instantly supplement your CC studies!
 Looking for something to dig deeper with?
 This place is a great place to go!

 CC Games – this site by Karen Dewey has a number of resources to use with your journey through CC.
 Her Great Artists powerpoint is beautiful!